stackhpc/ansible-slurm-appliance/docs/production.md

 will have been generated for you already under ``environments/$ENV/tofu/main.tf``.

-Note that:

-  - Environment-specific variables (`cluster_name`) should be hardcoded into the cluster module block.

-  - Environment-independent variables (e.g. maybe `cluster_net` if the same
-    is used for staging and production) should be set as *defaults* in `environments/site/tofu/variables.tf`, and then don't need to be passed in to the module.

 ### Cookiecutter instructions

 - Run the following from the repository root to activate the venv: